openmrs/openmrs-esm-core/docs/main/data.md

-# Retrieving and posting data
+# Retrieving and Posting Data

 Frontend modules interact with the OpenMRS server via the APIs exposed by its modules.
 In general, most of the endpoints we use are provided